cao-q/Dynamic-portfolio-rebalancing-through-RL/README.md

 ## by Qing Yang Eddy Lim, Qi Cao, Chai Quek

-> These are the source codes for our paper titled "Dynamic Portfolio Rebalancing through Reinforcement Learning" at Neural Computing and Application in 2022.
+> These are the source codes for our paper titled "Dynamic Portfolio Rebalancing through Reinforcement Learning" published at Neural Computing and Application in 2022.
 >
 > Welcome to cite our paper.
 >